rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Implementation.md

 How to extend Page::Component to create and use a new UI page.

 [Declaring Component ColourId values](TODO!)
-How to add configurable colors to component classes.
+How to add configurable colours to component classes.

 [Creating Classes with Localized Text](TODO!)
 How to extend Locale::TextUser to use localized display text.